syncfusion-content/wpf-docs/wpf/Testing/appium.md

 ## Automate Test Method

-After completing the implementation of TestMethod, you can test the application by following these steps.
+After completing the implementation of TestMethod, test the application using the following steps.

 **Step 1:** Right-click on the TestProject and click on `Run Tests`.

 ![Shows the Run Tests options](Appium_images/RunTest.png)

-**Step 2:** Now, the test will launch your application, repeat all recorded steps, and close the application afterwards.
+**Step 2:** Now, the test will launch your application, repeat all recorded steps, and close the application.
 All test details can be found in the Test Explorer.

 ![Shows the results of test](Appium_images/TestExplorer.png)